 Reduce the risk of a fire by ensuring your stables are clear and tidy.
 Check your fire extinguishers, fire alarm and evacuation plan so everyone at the yard is aware of the procedures.

-According to the BHS, there is no evidence to say whether your horse is safer in or out of his stable.
+According to the BHS, there is no evidence to say whether your horse is safer in or out of their stable.
 Some horses may be better stabled, while others may cope better in a field with their companions; there are risks either way.
-Check your fields are secure and not too close to any displays if you do decide to turn him out.
+Check your fields are secure and not too close to any displays if you do decide to turn them out.
+Walk around the perimeter of your field checking the fence line the day after any fireworks too, checking for any damage that needs fixing.

 5. Speak to your vet

-If your horse particularly struggles with fireworks, then it could be worth discussing the matter with your vet so you can put together a plan to help keep him as safe and calm as possible.
+If your horse particularly struggles with fireworks, then it could be worth discussing the matter with your vet so you can put together a plan to help keep them as safe and calm as possible.
+Sometimes a sedative that you can administer at home via oral paste can be given to protect a horse who is vulnerable.

 The BHS is urging horse riders and owners to report any incidents or near misses involving fireworks via their Horse i app.
 This helps the charity to better understand and monitor the rate of equine-related incidents across the UK.